9 use cases in sales, and how CRM software can help

 Different businesses, different markets, unique use cases.
 Being CRM software is hard.

 But that’s exactly why it exists—to help reps and managers meet sales needs irrespective of their complexity and magnitude.
+Having said that, choosing the Right CRM is not easy because there are various CRMs in the market that don’t deliver what they promise.
+Here’s a video that showcases the reality in the CRM industry.

 Here are 9 sales use cases, and what CRM can do in each case: